spine-tools/Spine-Toolbox/README.md

     pip install --upgrade git+https://github.com/Spine-project/Spine-Database-API.git

-Or run `upgrade_spinedatabase_api.bat` on Windows or `upgrade_spinedatabase_api.sh` on Linux.
-The scripts are located in the `/bin` directory.
+Or run `upgrade_spinedatabase_api.bat` on Windows or `upgrade_spinedatabase_api.sh` on Linux and Mac OS X. The scripts are located in the `/bin` directory.

 **Note:** You don't need to clone or download the `spinedatabase_api` source code.
 *pip* takes care of installing the latest version from GitHub to your system automatically.

+### Upgrading all dependencies

+You can upgrade all required packages for Spine Toolbox to the newest available version with a single command

+    pip install --upgrade -r requirements.txt

+You may want to do this occasionally if it has been a long time (i.e. several months) since you first installed the requirements.

 ## Building the User Guide

 Source files for the User Guide can be found in `/docs/source` directory.
 You can build HTML pages from the source files by using `/bin/build_doc.bat` (Windows) or `/bin/build_doc.sh` (Linux) scripts.
 After running the script, the index page can be